Gorilla Glass

-Gorilla Glass is a brand of chemically strengthened glass developed and manufactured by Corning, now in its eighth generation.
-Designed to be thin, light and damage-resistant, the glass gains its surface strength, ability to contain flaws, and crack-resistance by being immersed in a hot, potassium-salt, ion-exchange bath.
+Gorilla Glass is a brand of chemically strengthened glass developed and manufactured by Corning Inc. Currently in its ninth generation, it is designed to be thin, light, and damage-resistant.
+Its surface strength and crack-resistance are achieved through immersion in a hot potassium-salt ion-exchange bath.

-The alkali-aluminosilicate sheet glass is used primarily as cover glass for portable electronic devices, including mobile phones, smartwatches, portable media players, portable computer displays, and television screens.
-It is manufactured in Harrodsburg, Kentucky; in Asan, South Korea; and in Taiwan.
-In October 2017, some five billion devices globally contained Gorilla Glass.
-While dominating its market, Gorilla Glass faces varying competition from close equivalents, including AGC Inc.'s Dragontrail and Schott AG's Xensation and synthetic sapphire.
+The alkali-aluminosilicate sheet glass is primarily used as cover glass for portable electronic devices, including smartphones, smartwatches, portable media players, portable computer displays, and television screens.
+It is manufactured in Harrodsburg, Kentucky; Asan, South Korea; and Taiwan.
+As of October 2017, Gorilla Glass was used in approximately five billion devices worldwide.
+Despite its market dominance, Gorilla Glass faces competition from similar products, including AGC Inc.'s Dragontrail, Schott AG's Xensation, and synthetic sapphire.

 Background and development

+Corning experimented with chemically strengthened glass in 1960 as part of a "Project Muscle" initiative.
+Replacement of smaller sodium ions with larger potassium ones by a chemical treatment in order to improve the compressive strength of the surface layer of a glass was first developed by Steven Kistler in 1962.
+Soon Corning researchers found that addition of aluminium and zirconium oxides improved the qualities even further.